COMPETITION RESULTS – HERE

 Mateusz Bieczyński – Head of the Jury, curator, art critic, lawyer, professor of UAP

-Wojciech Janicki – graphic artist, designer, professor of UAP
+Wojciech Janicki – graphic designer, prof. UAP

 Cooperation: Piotr Grzywacz, Aniela Perszko